End of financial year information

 Frequently asked questions

-Since the 2019 Australian Government private health insurance reforms, statements are no longer sent to members.
-Instead, the same information is sent directly to the ATO to be pre-filled in your tax return when lodging online or through a registered tax agent.
+Since the 2019 Australian Government private health insurance reforms, statements are no longer sent directly to members.
+Instead, the same information is sent to the ATO to be pre-filled in your tax return when lodging online or through a registered tax agent.
+If you have specific circumstances that still require a statement, you’ll be able to access it in your member area from mid-July.

 If you have held health cover this financial year, you will have a private health insurance tax statement.